nuxt-community/firebase-module/docs/content/en/community/migrate.md

 In v7 we introduce a major overhaul of how you access the individual Firebase services.

-Reason for the renamings is to reduce confusion and stick to the official names of Firebase.
+Reason for the renamings is to reduce confusion by sticking to the official naming convention of Firebase.

 ### 1 - Renamings of injected services

-Search your entire project and replace all $fireFoo injections as stated in the table:
+Search your entire project and replace all $fireFoo injections according to the table:

 | Before         | New (Version 7+)   |
 | -------------- | ------------------ |